DaveT86/FirstProject/README.md

 * My CSS code successfully passed the W3C Validator first time
 * HTML validator highlighted a few issues which I needed to address, I had a few line breaks in the code and a couple superfluous closing tags that had been left behind whilst modifying my code, upon implementing these changes my HTML succeeded in passing the validator.
-* Google Lighthouse in Chrome DevTools highlighted a few improvements that could be made to my SEO I had overlooked adding a meta description in my page head, it also highlighted some improvements that could be be made to my images to improve loading times, I had made my images with web in mind at an optimal resolution for the web however I could of considered using .png > .jpg to make them slightly smaller, I made the decision to keep them as they are this time but will hold it in consideration for future projects, in spite of this my website still achieved a perfect score of 100 on browser and a score of 99 on mobile.
+* Google Lighthouse in Chrome DevTools highlighted a few improvements that could be made to my SEO I had overlooked adding a meta description in my page head, it also highlighted some improvements that could be made to my images to improve loading times, I had made my images with web in mind at an optimal resolution for the web however I could of considered using .png > .jpg to make them slightly smaller, I made the decision to keep them as they are this time but will hold it in consideration for future projects, in spite of this my website still achieved a perfect score of 100 on browser and a score of 99 on mobile.
 ![Lighthouse Browser](Readme/assets/images/LHBrowserTest.png)
 ![Lighthouse Mobile](Readme/assets/images/LHMobileTest.png)
 * My recipe page received a similar score, my suggestion page scored lower due to cookies in the form implemented via embedded IFrame Google Form, I decided the benefits outweighed the negatives and stuck with the current implementation.